birdybro/MkDocs_MiSTer_old/docs/basics/links.md

 * [Oct 2018 - SmokeMonster - Introducing the MiSTer FPGA](https://www.youtube.com/watch?v=igiVHfBzX8w){target=_blank}

 ## Tutorials
-Same as with the videos above, MiSTer is an evolving platform, so these tutorials can only represent what was available at the time of them being made, some information and representations may be outdated:

 * [MiSTer assembly and config (Ownlonymous)](https://www.youtube.com/watch?v=9CGZtv7vj5A){target=_blank}
 * [Creating a MiSTer SD card (NML32)](https://www.youtube.com/watch?v=lPObjJvPeW0){target=_blank}